Difference between water heater installation

 Plumbing

-The answer to 'difference between water heater installation' is that there are two main options: a standard tank-style water heater or a tankless (on-demand) water heater.
-Tank-style heaters store a large volume of hot water in an insulated tank, while tankless models heat water instantly as it's needed, without storing any.
-Both have their own benefits and tradeoffs in terms of cost, energy efficiency, space requirements, and hot water availability.
+The answer to the difference between water heater installation is that there are two main options: tank-style and tankless water heater installation.
+Tank-style water heaters store a large volume of hot water in a tank, while tankless models heat water on demand as it is needed.

 Step-by-Step Guide